Jinsssss333/bond/README.md

 ## **Why Bond Escrow**

 Bond Escrow is designed to provide a secure, user-friendly escrow platform.
-Whether you’re building a fintech app, marketplace, or trust-mediated transactional system, this project gives you a strong foundation:
+Whether you're building a fintech app, marketplace, or trust-mediated transactional system, this project gives you a strong foundation:

 React + Vite for fast frontend development